Cockatoos of Australia

 Cockatoos are a family of large, long-lived and very noisy parrots with moveable crests.
 Australia is home to 14 species with others also found in Papua New Guinea, Indonesia, the Solomon Islands and the Philippines.

 Love cockatoos as much as we do?
-Becoming a Conservation Champion is a great way to support our work in protecting the habitats of cockatoos and other Australian wildlife right across the country.
+Becoming a Conservation Champion by donating monthly is a great way to support our work in protecting the habitats of cockatoos and other Australian wildlife right across the country.

 Four of the Australian species are predominantly white in colour including the very familiar and spectacular Sulphur-crested Cockatoo.
 These noisy birds feed on berries, seeds, nuts and roots.
 They’re equally at home in the city and in the bush.